 - Distribute Applications Electronically: allows hiring managers and search committees to review application materials online and enter statuses to streamline the search.

 - Automated Status Updates: candidates will receive two e-mail confirmations from the system: when their application is received and at the close of the search.

-- Search Reports: allows Human Resources to track status of recruitment, review applicant information, and to ensure the applicant pool is sufficiently diverse.
+- Search Reports: allows the Office of Human Resources to track status of recruitment, review applicant information, and to ensure the applicant pool is sufficiently diverse.